• Skip to main content

 How do I stop eating chips and salsa?
 Do they run out?
 Or do I die or what? - By Mama Maggie's Kitchen

-In an airtight container, unopened, and continuously refrigerated, these types of salsas can last two weeks or more.
+• In an airtight container, unopened, and continuously refrigerated, these types of salsas can last 10 days.

-If the container has been opened, refrigerated, and covered, these store-bought salsas can last up to two weeks.
+• If the container has been opened, refrigerated, and cover.
+Store-bought salsas can last longer.
+Check expiration date on the package.

-For homemade salsa, covered, and refrigerated, this type of salsa can last between 4-6 days.
+• For homemade salsa, cover and refrigerated.
+This type of salsa can last between 4-6 days.
+Add a splash of white distilled vinegar to your salsa, this makes them last longer.

-Store-bought salsa jars have different preservatives.
+• Store-bought salsa jars have different preservatives.
 They might last longer than the homemade kind.
-Check the expiration date before consuming.
+Always check the expiration date before consuming.

-You can freeze homemade salsa, this type of salsa will last 3-4 months in the freezer.
+• Homemade salsa will last 4-5 months in the freezer.

 Hope you enjoyed this list of Mexican Salsas.
 Give one or all of them a try with chips or on top of some yummy tacos.